Why You Should Avoid Customized Software

 The risks of embarking on a customized software will be much higher than an off-the-shelf ERP solution.
-These risks included low stability of the system, the lack of continuity and the likelihood that you will be held ransom by the vendor.
+These risks included low stability of the system, the lack of continuity, and the likelihood that you will be held ransom by the vendor.

 The standard functionalities of an off-the-shelf ERP solution often tested in pilot sites before released to other customers.
-And it would already be used by a few customers and completed some bug fixes if any, before the customers in Singapore purchase it.
+And it would already be used by a few customers and completed some bug fixes, if any, before the customers in Singapore purchase it.

 Off-the-shelf ERPs enhance their functionalities through properly designed software architecture.
 The software architecture has been tested and improved over a long period.
 And it provides an upgrade path to add on features in the future.

 Programmers usually do not design Customized software with upgrading in mind.
 Programming of upgradable architecture to allow future upgrade is time-consuming and require a lot more know-how.
-Customized software does not have the time and resource to do that.
+Customized software does not have the time and resources to do that.

 Held Ransom by Vendor